Speenhamland Primary School

 - 10.2: Does the school offer any specific support for parents / carers and families (such as Family Support Workers?)

-The Trust has a Family Support Worker whose role is to support children and families in accessing and achieving in all aspects of school life.
-The school has three trained Motivation for Change specialists (M4C) who are able to offer support to children with anxiety, anger and other emotional issues.
+The school has a pastoral lead who supports children and families in accessing and achieving in all aspects of school life.
+The SENDCo also supports children and families where needed.
+The school has three trained Motivation for Change specialists (M4C) who are able to offer support to children with anxiety, anger and other emotional issues. s

 - 10.3: What arrangements does the school have for signposting parents / carers to external agencies which can offer support, such as voluntary agencies?

 The SENDCo has knowledge and contacts about other services that families can access to support their children.
-The school newsletter can be used to sign-post events, and some information is available in the school reception.
+The school newsletter can be used to sign-post events.
 Information is occasionally given to children to take home, where the SENDCo deems it relevant.

 - 10.4: What arrangements does the school have for feedback from parents, including compliments and complaints?